 You can use the links below to jump to a specific method:

-This method is best for people who want to use simple footnotes and don’t want to install a plugin for this purpose.
+This method is best for people who want to use simple footnotes in blog posts and don’t want to install a plugin to do it.

-To use the WordPress Footnotes block, you will need to open the Gutenberg block editor for a new or existing post or page.
+To use the WordPress Footnotes block, you will need to open the Gutenberg block editor for a new or existing post.

 You will now be redirected to the bottom of the page, where the Footnotes block has been added automatically.
 Here, you can type in your extra information.